Safety Exit

 As a child, I experienced sexual violence at the Marianist School in Buenos Aires by the now-former Marianist Brother Fernando Picciochi, who, as a teacher and clergyman, also abused other students at that school.

-"One of the most painful aspects of this crime is that the victims and survivors carry shame and guilt, partly because the abuser is often someone close to you, someone in whom you place your trust.
-It could be your father, your grandfather, your uncle, a brother, a cousin, a teacher, a religious figure, your mother, a caregiver, or a sports coach."
+"One of the most painful aspects of this crime is that the victims and survivors carry shame and guilt, partly because the abuser is often someone close to you, someone in whom you place your trust."

 Like so many other survivors of sexual violence in childhood and adolescence, one of the things I had to endure was carrying this experience in silence and isolation throughout my adolescence and early adulthood.
 At that time, I didn’t have the context to share my experience and ask for help.